czerongit/theoratical-physics/README.md

 -----
 Physics101 is a repository to documenting theorems, theories, proofs, and my other findings in theoretical physics.
 Its purpose is to collect precise statements, rigorous proofs, intuition notes, and references in an organized, version-controlled workspace.

-The contents of this repository is independent research and are not supervised, funded, endorsed, or otherwise affiliated with and public or private institution.
+The contents of this repository is independent research.
+Materials disclosed are not supervised, funded, endorsed by, or otherwise affiliated with any public or private institution.

 What you'll find here
 --------